pantheon-systems/documentation/source/content/guides/legacy-dashboard/09-add-client-site.md

 1. Enter your credit card information and click **Add Card**.

-1. To add the card to the site, select the new card and click **Update Credit Card**.
+1. Select the new card and click **Update Credit Card** to add the card to the site.
     - Skip this step to store the card without adding it to the site.

-Once you have added the card, set it as the new payment method for the site as described in the [next section](#bill-this-site-to-a-new-card).
+Set the card as the new payment method for the site as described in the [next section](#bill-this-site-to-a-new-card) after you add it.

 ### Bill This Site to a New Card